bacpop/PopPUNK/docs/options.rst

      --q-files Q_FILES     File listing query input assemblies --distances DISTANCES
-                           Prefix of input pickle of pre-calculated distances
+                           Prefix of input pickle of pre-calculated distances --external-clustering EXTERNAL_CLUSTERING
+                           File with cluster definitions or other labels generated with any other method.

    Output options:
      --output OUTPUT       Prefix for output files (required)